A home energy efficiency assessment is valuable for anyone looking to reduce their energy bills.

 There are three main types of heated towel rails.
 Which one is best for you will depend on your space, style and budget.

-1. Electric: This type of towel warmer can be hardwired by a qualified electrician, which means it connects straight to your power source, or plugged in to an existing power point depending on the design.
+- Electric: This type of towel warmer can be hardwired by a qualified electrician, which means it connects straight to your power source, or it is plugged into an existing power point, depending on the design.
 It requires no plumbing and can be operated from a regular switch.
-Electric towel rails use a thermostatic dry element to maintain an even optimum temperature of between 40-60 degrees Celsius, depending on the size, voltage and brand.
+Electric towel rails use a thermostatic dry element to maintain an even optimum temperature of between 40°-60°C, depending on the size, voltage and brand.
 As these are operated via a regular on/off switch, you can choose to run them for as long or as little time as you’d like.
-Some even come with timers to further improve efficiency and cost-effectiveness.
+Some even come with timers to further improve efficiency and cost benefits.

-2. Hydronic: Unlike electric towel rails, hydronic racks are designed to not only heat your towels, but also add a little ambient heat to the whole room.
-These can heat up to about 55 degrees, with the heat produced by pumping hot water through the rails.
-As boilers are required, how long they take to heat up is dependent on if the boiler is already running / water is already hot.
+- Hydronic: Unlike electric towel rails, hydronic rails are designed to not only heat your towels, but also add a little ambient heat to the whole room.
+These can heat up to about 55°C, with the heat produced by pumping hot water through the rails.
+As boilers are required, how long they take to heat up is dependent on if the boiler is already running or if the water is already hot.
 They are only viable if you already have an existing hydronic heating system in your home.
 “Water retains heat really well so once you’ve heated the unit up it will stay warm,” Davies says.
 “The only downside is they can take a long time to heat up.”

-3. Liquid filled: As the name suggests, these towel warmers are filled with anti-corrosion fluid and use an electric element heat the liquid.
-They take about an hour to reach optimum temperature of about 55 degrees.
-These are a great solution for anyone who prefers the subtle heat of hydronic systems to the dry heat of electric filaments.
+- Liquid filled: As the name suggests, these towel warmers are filled with anti-corrosion fluid and use an electric element to heat the liquid.
+They take about an hour to reach optimum temperature of about 55°C. These are a great solution for anyone who prefers the subtle heat of hydronic systems to the dry heat of electric filaments.

 How do you install heated towel rails?